 They were up at five in the morning, eyes just barely open.
-To add to that, the air was chilly, the kind that makes one want to dive back into bed and pull the blankets up all the way over one’s head — but that wasn’t an option, not for them.
+To add to that, the air was chilly, the kind that makes one want to dive back into bed and pull the blankets up all the way.
+But that wasn’t an option.
+Not for them.
 They needed to be away as soon as possible.

-Madhu and Anurag were bustling about, packing the essentials and getting them out through the backdoor, while Uncle Silver prepared tea.
+Madhu and Anurag were bustling about, packing the essentials and getting them out through the backdoor.
+Meanwhile Uncle Silver prepared tea.

-Ravi and Subro were the only idle ones inside the shuttered shop.
+Ravi and Subro were the only idle ones in the shuttered shop.
 It would be too risky and time-consuming for the boys to get their stuff from halfway across town, and there was no saying if Subro would even give back Ravi’s stolen luggage.
 But it wasn’t just that, either.
-The family was well-prepared for an emergency like this, and any help they could offer would only slow things down.
+The family was well-prepared for an emergency like this.
+Any help they could offer would only slow things down.

 On their own, it took the cousins under fifteen minutes to wrap up, by which time the tea was also ready.
-The five of them gulped their cups down, as fast as they could without burning their throats, and then they set off.
+The five of them gulped their cups down—as fast as they could without burning their throats—and then they were off.

-Subro and Anurag were with him in the trailer, along with all the luggage, while Uncle Silver and Madhu sat in the front cabin; him driving, her in the passenger’s seat.
-A window at the back of the cabin allowed the two sides to communicate, if need be.
+Subro and Anurag were with him in the trailer, as was all the luggage.
+Uncle Silver and Madhu sat in the front cabin; him driving.
+A window at the back of the cabin allowed the two sides to communicate.

 The journey had been going smoothly for the most part.
-The streets were virtually empty and the truck was cruising through at speed.
+The streets were deserted at this hour, and the truck cruised through at speed.
 In under thirty minutes, they were very nearly on the highway.

 ‘Ravi!
 Hold on to the Captura!’
-Anurag urgently said, pointing to one of the bags as he prepared for what was to come.
+Anurag said urgently, pointing to one of the bags as he prepared for what was to come.
 ‘We have company,’ he announced for the benefit of Uncle Silver and Madhu.
 ‘Step on the accelerator, Papa!’

 Ravi did as he was told, gripping the bag firmly in both hands.
 He felt the truck gain speed, but perhaps a little too late.

 The agent who was riding pillion stood up, pulling out a small canister from his utility belt.
-He removed the pin at the top, then flung the thing right at the truck.
+He removed the pin at the top, and expertly flung the canister at the truck.
 It landed in the trailer with three loud clunks.

 Subro ducked in one corner, shivering with fright, but somehow Ravi knew the canister wouldn’t be of an exploding variety.
 The Company wouldn’t risk damaging the Captura, would they?